Episode 290 - The Despot, Theodore Laskaris

 Aak

-because the man who'd emerged victorious from the Turkic civil wars was a man that he knew well, Kai Kusro.
+Because the man who'd emerged victorious from the Turkic civil wars was a man that he knew well, Kai Khusro.

 The Sultan was more than happy to honour his former host and back him in an attack on Nicaea.